Oliver R. Avison: Work in Korea

-Cholera Outbreak
+Cholera outbreak

-Upon Avison's arrival to Seoul, he was highly distressed by the lacking medical awareness throughout the population.
+Upon Avison's arrival in Seoul, he was highly distressed by the lacking medical awareness throughout the population.
 At the time, there was a great discrepancy in knowledge about the causes of disease, as superstitious beliefs ran wide.
 Avison's first intervention involved the public health issue of cholera.
 Avison and his team, appointed by the Korean Minister of Home Affairs, set out to erect educational shelters around Seoul.
 These facilities' purpose was to educate the population on how cholera was spread, as there was a pervasive misconception that it had to do with spirits.
 Avison also designed and printed over 50,000 posters with the same educational message, all in the hopes of bringing a modern medical perspective to Korea.
 Avison perceived these efforts to be one of his greatest achievements.